wa20221001/mcp/src/eks-mcp-server/README.md

 #### `AWS_PROFILE` (optional)

-Specifies the AWS profile to use for authentication.
+Specifies the AWS profile to use for authentication. **Note**: You can also dynamically switch profiles at runtime using the `set_aws_profile` tool without restarting the server.

 * Default: None (If not set, uses default AWS credentials).
 * Example: `"AWS_PROFILE": "my-profile"`